MisterMoody/php/README.md

 ### Explanation of Content Areas
-**Areas 1 & 2** covers the essentials for understanding the tools required to work with PHP or any programming language. **Areas 3-6** refers to PHP language concepts that are essential for creating an application. **Area 7
+**Areas 1 & 2** covers the essentials for understanding the tools required to work with PHP or any programming language.
+**Areas 3-6** refers to PHP language concepts that are essential for creating an application.
+**Area 7** offers Reusable Scripts
 1. An Introduction to this Resource (TBC)
 2. DIY for Setting Up a Developer Environment +Selecting an IDE